If you do not find the answer you are looking for, please feel free to send a message through the form on the contact page.

 What is an engineer?

-- On RacingCalendar.net, an engineer is what other sites would call an administrator or moderator.
+On RacingCalendar.net, an engineer is what other sites would call an administrator or moderator.
 These users can examine other users submissions and accept or deny them.
-The word "engineer" is just to get more of a racing touch to it.
+But why is it called an 'engineer' here?
+Well, simply because it gives the role a slight racing touch.

 Can I become an engineer?